elifaksoy-32045/DSA210-Term-Project/README.md

 ## Motivation
 While brainstorming project ideas, I realized that two activities heavily influence my daily life: listening to music on Spotify and following my gym routine.
 During the summer of 2024, I had a consistent gym routine, making it an ideal period to analyze.
 After school starts, my gym routine becomes irregular, so I decided to focus solely on my summer data.

-This project aims to analyze my Spotify music history and gym routine data from the summer of 2024 to uncover insights into how my choice of music—such as energetic or calm tracks—aligns with different aspects of my gym activities.
+This project aims to analyze my Spotify music history and summer 2024 gym routine data to uncover insights into how my choice of music—such as energetic or calm tracks—aligns with different aspects of my gym activities.
 Through data visualization and analysis, I hope to understand how music impacts my workouts and potentially optimize my playlists for better performance.

 ## Data Sources
 ### Spotify Music History